Tivic Health Systems Inc. (TIVC) Shares Up Despite Recent Market Volatility

 Sponsored

-The public float for TIVC is 3.66M, and currently, short sellers hold a 3.05% ratio of that floaft.
-The average trading volume of TIVC on April 11, 2023 was 1.15M shares.
+The public float for TIVC is 3.66M and currently, short sellers hold a 14.29% ratio of that float.
+The average trading volume of TIVC on April 14, 2023 was 1.20M shares.

 TIVC’s Market Performance